Anatolii-H/react-scaffold/README.md

 # Project Guidelines

-This document outlines the project structure and conventions for our **Next.js** application using the **Feature-Sliced Design** architecture.
+This document outlines the project structure and conventions for our **React** application using the **Feature-Sliced Design** architecture.

 Our goal is to maintain consistency and best practices across the project to ensure scalability and maintainability.